 NASA is famously known for space exploration.
 From the launch of Explorer 1 in 1958 to Apollo 11’s successful lunar landing, NASA’s many missions have captured society’s imagination for decades.
 Its unique vantage point doesn’t just teach us about space, however.
 It also helps make a difference on our home planet.

-The Earth Science Division (ESD) within NASA studies the Earth to provide decision makers with information that helps improve the lives of people around the world.
+The Applied Sciences Program within NASA studies the Earth to provide decision makers with information that helps improve the lives of people around the world.
 But few know of their work’s impact.
-So, the ESD enlisted U.Group to craft a strategy and roll-out plan to help demonstrate how these projects have benefitted and continue to benefit society.
+So, the ASP enlisted U.Group to craft a strategy and roll-out plan to help demonstrate how these projects have benefited and continue to benefit society.